EazyServer/Vue-Bootstrap-Datetime-Picker/README.md

     }
 </script>
 ```
-* Please note the the supplied datetime MUST be in this format: ``YYYY-MM-SSThh:mm:ss`` as per the example above.
+* Please note the the supplied datetime MUST be in this format: ``YYYY-MM-DDThh:mm:ss`` as per the example above.
 This requirement is enforced by HTML 5 e.g. ``<input type="datetime-local" value='2018-01-22T22:00:00'>``

 ## Copyright and License